HarriHellgren/rtdocs-example/docs/index.rst

 How to use the WordCount program
 ================================

-The wordcount program is a python script, which reads an input file and writes the frequency distribution of words to the given output file.
+This program is a wordcounting a python script, which reads an input file and writes the frequency distribution of words to the given output file.

 .. toctree::